c2buck/audio_transcriber/README.md

 **"FFmpeg not found"**
 - Install FFmpeg using instructions above
 - Ensure FFmpeg is in your system PATH
+- The app will detect and report FFmpeg availability

 **"CUDA out of memory"**
+- The app automatically monitors GPU memory and provides warnings
 - Try a smaller model (tiny, base, or small)
 - Close other GPU-intensive applications
 - The app will automatically fall back to CPU if needed